Sourabh25002/Sourabh25002/README.md

 # 👋 Introduction:

-I'm Sourabh Kumar, a 2024 Computer Science and Engineering graduate from Dr. A. P. J. Abdul Kalam Technical University.With more than a year of experience in the technology field, I am focused on building scalable and efficient software solutions and am ready to contribute to the tech industry.
+I'm Sourabh Kumar, a 2024 Computer Science and Engineering graduate from Dr. A. P. J. Abdul Kalam Technical University.
+With more than a year of experience in the technology field, I am focused on building scalable and efficient software solutions and am ready to contribute to the tech industry.

 # 🚀 Professional Focus: